 Below you'll see some pictures from the conference.

 CATI Platinum Sponsor autographed by

-FDM innovator Scott Crump and SLA innovator Chuck Hull
+FDM innovator Scott Crump and Stereolithography innovator Chuck Hull

 Bob McGaughey conducting our workshop

 Soluble core molding layup workshop

 Dominick Damato casting metal in the "foundry in a box" workshop

 3D printed head from the new Stratasys J750 full color printer